 Suffice it to say, N was a busy man.

 So I found it weird when he texted me in May of 2018: "can I call you?"

 Followed by a missed call.

-The last two weeks of my full time employment had me taking hours long conference calls starting at 2 and 3am to work on a project with my man on the ground in Frankfurt, and the client.
+The last two weeks of my full-time employment had me taking hours-long conference calls starting at 2 and 3am to work on a project with my man on the ground in Frankfurt and the client.
 The Taipei team often looked to me to troubleshoot during their workday, starting around 6pm and lasting a solid eight hours.
-Cherkassy was offset by another five hours.
-Pressure was mounting for me and some members of my team to show up at the office and keep regular hours.
+Cherkasy was offset by another five hours.
+The pressure was mounting for me and some members of my team to show up at the office and keep regular hours.